-The instance will belong to the closet cluster c*.
-Because the majority of instances which TF is higher than 1% are considering to cluster heads, only few instances which TF is lower than 1% are used to train the activity recognition model by KNN algorithm.
-This KNN model is used to category all training data, and the categorized results are used to reduce the burden of labeling data.
-User only needs to label each category that each category is one cluster of 2nd Layer NHARM.
-The labeling procedure will describe in the chapter 4.
+The instance will belong to the closest cluster c*.
+Because the majority of instances whose TFs are higher than 1% are considered as cluster heads, only few instances whose TFs are lower than 1% are used to train the activity recognition model by KNN algorithm.
+This KNN model is used to categorize all training data, and the categorized results are used to reduce the burden of data labeling.
+User only needs to label each category that each category is one cluster in the 2nd Layer NHAC.
+The labeling procedure will be described in Chapter 4.

 Activity Recognition Model of Online Mode

-In the offline mode, the system helps user category their living behaviors to a number of classes.
+In the offline mode, the system helps user categorize their living activities to a number of classes.
 Each class represents an activity of daily living.
 And the user should label all classes as the training data for online mode AR model.
 Because the training data are labeled, we choose a supervised learning method “Dynamic Bayesian Network (DBN)” to build the online mode AR model.
 DBN is an extended version of a Bayesian network (BN), which is a probabilistic graphical model representing a set of variables and their conditional independencies via directed acyclic graph.
 The random variables in DBNs are identified in the previous section.
 The ordinary BN only considers the situation in which all random variables occur at same time, but the DBN is able to model the relationships associated with random variables in each time slice.
 BNs are suitable for data analysis in a clinical context because they allow for interpretation; i.e., one can construct causal relationships for each random variable by asking a clinician whether it makes medical sense.
 DBN is also an interpretable model; however, it considers the temporal relationships of random variables.
 This is the reason that we selected DBN for estimating the health status of patients.
 In other words, variations in behavior are reflected in the patterns of fluctuating environment information and vital signs information; therefore, the DBN examines both ambient and vital sign sensor data from training data to estimate human activity.
 Fig. 3-9 illustrates the proposed DBN.